Michalk001/B2C-2019/README.md

 ## Installation

-- Clone this repo use .zip file
+- Clone this repo or use .zip file
 - Open main directory in Command-line
 - `npm install` to install
 - `npm run start` to local start